colurw/flight_sim_GNN/readme.txt

 ## The Genetic Algorithm

-Flight_trainer.py contains the optimisation loop that generates a new generations of agents based on a selection of the fittest members of the previous generation.
+Training_loop_elite.py contains the optimisation loop that creates new generations of agents based on a selection of the fittest members of the previous generation.
 They, along with the previous generation's fittest, must compete in a handicapped elite contest (_i.e._ against the all-time highest scoring model, with a points